 From the beginning, Afro Fiesta has embraced a powerful vision: using music to educate and inspire audiences to find solutions both for their native Congo and for all of humanity.
 Its first album, the self-titled Afro Fiesta, released in 2005, is full of songs that are a fusion of eclectic styles including Afro-jazz, kwasa-kwasa, makossa, and hints of Latin music.

 Music is My Ammunition is produced by Playing For Change, a movement created to inspire, connect and bring peace to the world through music.
-Afro Fiesta previously contributed to Playing for Change tours and songs, including 2009’s “One Love” and “War/No More Trouble.”
+As members of the Playing For Change Band since its inception, Afro Fiesta has performed more than 400 concerts in over 25 countries, including being one of the first to perform in Argentina’s DirectTV Arena, a tour in Brazil headlining for an audience of 35,000, and a tour in Australia as the opening act for Robert Plant.
+The can also be seen in many Playing For Change videos including “The Weight” along with Robbie Robertson and Ringo Starr, “Biko” along with Peter Gabriel, “War/No More Trouble” along with Bono and “One Love” along with Manu Chao.
 Earning a reputation as innovators, Afro Fiesta has performed at numerous music festivals including Jazz on the Rocks, SXSW Music Festival, OBZ Festival, Light Festival and Africa Day Celebrations.

 Learn more about Afro Fiesta in their cover feature with Irie Magazine.